Bank monitoring incentives under moral hazard and adverse selection: Optimal contracts

 where

 Different from the study of the shutdown contract, where the investor contracts only the good bank, in order to obtain the optimal screening contract we need to characterise also the value function of the investor when he contracts the bad bank.
 We will therefore follow Section \ref{sec:valueinvestor}, but by replacing the good bank by the bad bank.
-Hence, we define for any $(t,u^b,u^{g,c})\in[0,+\infty)\times\mathcal C_{I-N_t}$ the set
+Hence, we define similarly, for any $(t,u^b,u^{g,c})\in[0,+\infty)\times\mathcal C_{t}$ the set $\widehat{\mathcal A}^{b}(t,u^{g,c},u^b)$.
+We also introduce the following stochastic control problem for any $(u^{b},u^{g,c})\in\mathcal C_I$